Glossophobia

-Glossophobia or speech anxiety is the fear of public speaking.
-The word glossophobia derives from the Greek γλῶσσα glossa (tongue) and φόβος phobos (fear or dread.)
+Glossophobia or Speech anxiety is the fear of public speaking.
+The word glossophobia derives from the Greek γλῶσσα glossa (tongue) and φόβος phobos (fear or dread).
 The causes of glossophobia are uncertain but explanations include communibiology and the illusion of transparency.
-Further explanations range from nervousness produced by a lack of preparation to, one of the most common psychiatric disorders, social anxiety disorder (SAD).
+Further explanations range from nervousness produced by a lack of preparation to social anxiety disorder (SAD), one of the most common psychiatric disorders.

-Its symptoms include one or more of physiological changes, mental disruptions, and detrimental speech performance.
+Its symptoms include one or more physiological changes, mental disruptions, and detrimental speech performance.
 There are several ways to overcome glossophobia, which include preparation and rehearsing, deconstructing beliefs, engaging in positive self-talk, visualizing optimal performance, practicing mindfulness, breathing exercises, creating an anxiety hierarchy, using virtual reality, computerized coaches and medications such as beta-blockers.

 Causes

 Considerable research has been conducted into the causes of glossophobia, with a number of potential causes being suggested.
 One proposed explanation is that these anxieties are a specific symptom of social anxiety produced by fearfulness related to the fight-or-flight response, which is produced by a perceived threat; this triggers an elevated defense reaction in the sympathetic nervous system to be alert, to run, hide or freeze.
 It is linked to the psychiatric condition known as social anxiety disorder (SAD) which is a mental predisposition to believe that social interactions will result in harsh negative judgement from others and poor outcomes because of such judgement; thus, before the social interaction occurs such as a public speech, the individual creates negative thoughts of failure, dread and the idea of being incapable, producing negative feelings and physiological responses.

 Individuals who suffer from SAD engage in negative visualization and self-talk which halt their attention and ability to stay focused and drain their cognitive power and physical energy.
 People suffering from SAD believe they are just not good at public speaking, setting a belief as a fact and falling victim to a popular psychological phenomenon known as self-fulfilling prophecy.
 Moreover, individuals with SAD add more mental pressure because they commonly expect others to like them or accept them, measure their self-worth by their social interaction performance, and believe that showing emotions is the same as showing weakness.

 A study with 59 individuals diagnosed with SAD and 63 non-anxious individuals in which they were engaged in an unexpected public speech, received standardized positive or neutral feedback and were asked to recall their positive feedback five minutes later and one week after their unexpected performance.
 Individuals suffering from SAD recalled their feedback less positively than what it had been, whereas some non-anxious individuals even recalled their feedback more positively suggesting a self-protective drive to maintain their self-esteem.

 In addition, other key causes of this anxiety have been identified as the novelty of the experience, the characteristics of the audience, the illusion of transparency and the degree to which the speaker identifies public speaking as a performance as opposed to an act of communication.